-Attending medical school is expensive, and the cost of your education needs to be considered when you're asking yourself, is becoming a doctor worth it?
+Attending medical school is not only hard work and long hours, but it's also expensive.
+The cost of your medical education needs to be considered when you're asking yourself, is becoming a doctor worth it?

-The Association of American Medical Colleges reported the median annual cost for state residents attending a public medical school at $39,150 for residents and $63,546 for non-residents in the 2020 to 2021 academic year.
-This includes tuition; fees; and health insurance.
+The Association of American Medical Colleges (AAMC) reported the median annual cost for state residents attending a public medical school at $39,150 for residents and $63,546 for non-residents in the 202021 academic year.
+This includes medical school tuition, fees, and health insurance.
 Private schools were even costlier, with median annual costs coming in at $64,053 for residents and $64,494 for non-residents.

 These costs are incurred on top of any expenses already spent earning an undergraduate degree.
 When combining undergrad and med school costs, it's not uncommon for doctors to have spent well over a quarter million dollars on their education.

-It's a good idea to compare prices of medical schools you are considering attending to find out what your projected total future costs will be.
+It's a good idea to compare the prices of medical schools you are considering attending to determine your projected total future costs.
 If you know the total price tag, you can make a more informed choice as to whether the education is worth paying for.

 2. How long will it take to start working as a doctor?

-Students are required to earn a bachelor's degree before being admitted to medical school, which generally means completing a four year pre-med program.
+Medical students must earn a bachelor's degree and take the MCAT exam before being admitted to medical school, which generally means completing a four-year pre-med program.
 Medical school itself typically lasts for an additional four years.
-And upon graduating, you still need to become a medical resident to learn in the field and develop a speciality which can take several more years.
+And upon graduating, you still need to complete years of residency to learn in the field and develop a speciality.
 While the average salary for a medical resident in 2020 was $63,400, residency programs still delay the time before doctors can reach their full earning potential.

-Completing all of these steps will take well over a decade, with some students spending 16 or more years on the required training.
-There's a huge opportunity cost to putting in so much time, so ask yourself if it's worth delaying the start of your career -- as well as how many years you'll be able to practice before retirement.
+Completing all of these steps will take well over a decade, with some med students spending 16 or more years on the required training.
+There's a huge opportunity cost to putting in so many years of your life, so ask yourself if it's worth delaying the start of your medical career and how many years you'll be able to practice before retirement.

 3. What are your job goals?

 But if you aren't committed to a job requiring an MD, there are many other educational career paths you could potentially pursue depending on your areas of interest.
-From chiropractor to nurse to paramedic to social worker, there are all sorts of ways you might be able to help people without incurring the time and financial cost of medical school.
+From chiropractors to nurses to paramedics to social workers, there are all sorts of ways you might be able to help people without incurring the time and financial cost of medical school.